Yliaho/Cascading-Siege-Sheet/README.md

 ## Disclaimer

 I am not associated with Ubisoft.
-Some images are provided by Ubisoft as fair use.
+Some pictures and images from the Ubisoft game _Rainbow Six: Siege_, are used as fair use.

+__Media used:__

+* Rainbow Six: Siege asset packs: https://www.reddit.com/r/Rainbow6/wiki/assets